exaexa/codecrypt/README.md

 ## Disclaimer

 Codecrypt eats data.
 Use it with caution.
+Read the F manual.

 Author is a self-taught cryptographer.